bparanj/Essential-TDD/book/RubyPlus/rails4quickly/bonus_chapters.markdown

 ## Summary ##

 In this lesson you learned about application wide layout file and how to configure and use Twitter Bootstrap 3 with Rails application.
+You also learned about the view helpers that can be used in the views.

 \newpage